Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/lessons/lesson-04.md

 Linting is an automated process that looks at your code and evaluates it for consistent style and quality.
 This has two effects on your work.

-- When working in a team it ensures that everyone on the team is coding with a consistent style.
+- When working in a team it ensures that everyone on the team is coding with a **consistent style**.
-- Catches errors and questionable coding structures before they get merged into a larger code base.
+- **Catches errors** and questionable coding structures before they get merged into a larger code base.

-**As a student you should always be using the linter.** Think of every suggestion the linter makes as mentorship from a senior software engineer.
+As a student **you should always be using the linter.** Think of every suggestion the linter makes as mentorship from a senior software engineer.

-ESLint needs to be installed in two places: *in the project* through npm and *in your editor*.
+ESLint needs to be installed in two places: _in the project_ through npm and _in your editor_.

-Q: Do you consider your self an advanced coder who follows professional best practices?
+**Q:** Do you consider your self an advanced coder who follows professional best practices?

-A: You have already install installed ESLint, and you do it for every project!
+**A:** You have already install installed ESLint, and you do it for every project!

 ## Activity: Install ESLint